 - Coastal hardwood forest with a diverse assemblage of tree and shrub species;

-- Freshwater marshes created by dams made by people and beavers;
+- Freshwater marshes created by dams which were made by both people and beavers;

 - A sand dune stretching along the northwestern shore;

 - Rocky shorelines colonized by mussels and oysters and frequented by gulls and sea ducks;

 - Tidal flats where clams and periwinkles abound.